pointnetwork/pointnetwork.github.io/website/docs/general/contributing.md

    fixed.
 8. Care should be taken to remain as objective and informative as possible.
 There should be no editorializing, and external bias should not be present.
+9. We use a plugin called Prettier to standardize the style across documents.
+You can run this on your local copy with `npx pretty-quick --staged`, but for simplicity we also have a bot which runs this for us in your PRs.

 ## Heritage